 SPECIFIC AIMS

 Age-related cognitive decline affects nearly 50% of adults over the age of 85 in the United States (Bishop et al., 2010; Hebert et al., 2003).
 With ageing, decline in episodic memory functions are prevalent, though exact causes are unclear (Grady, 2012; Tulving, 1983).
 One working hypothesis from human work suggests that older adults use neural resources inefficiently, resulting in over-recruitment of cortical areas during cognitive tasks (Grady, 2012).
-A recent study found that hippocampal neural ensembles in aged mice exhibit less overlap between two related experiences compared to younger mice (Cai et al., 2016), suggesting that aged mice similar memories which could explain memory impairments. e propose to investigate how in aged rodents store experiences and integrate novel information into existing networks compared to those in young adults.
+A recent study found that hippocampal neural ensembles in aged mice exhibit less overlap between two related experiences compared to younger mice (Cai et al., 2016), suggesting that aged mice use more neural resources to represent similar memories which could explain memory impairments.
+Motivated by the lack of specific knowledge about the exquisite neural ensemble patterns associated with cognitive ageing, we propose to investigate how these ensembles in aged rodents store experiences and integrate novel information into existing networks compared to those in young adults.
 To do this, we will utilize state-of-the-art in vivo calcium imaging while simultaneously developing novel technologies for cell-specific stimulation protocols.
 The findings from these studies will substantially increase our understanding of how the ageing brain is impaired as well as bridge human and rodent work in cognitive ageing.
 Furthermore, these studies will also have the potential to inform the health community on how to deliver targeted treatments to the ageing population suffering from cognitive decline.

 Aim 1.
-Test the hypothesis that neural in aged mice display different integration strategies than those in younger mice.
+Test the hypothesis that neural ensembles in aged mice display different integration strategies than those in younger mice.
 Neural ensembles in aged mice integrate two experiences to a lesser extent than in young mice (Cai et al., 2016), though their fine-timescale activity patterns have yet to be explored.
-Here, we will study how in hippocampal CA1 incorporate new components of and compare them between aged and young mice.
-To this end, we will train mice measure during learning using a newly-developed wireless in vivo calcium imaging microscope (Shuman et al., 2018).
-Previous reports have shown that CA1 can be divided into a stable “backbone” of cells as well as a plastic population (Grosmark and Buzsáki, 2016; Mau et al., 2018).
-We hypothesize that CA1 in young mice will exhibit properties characteristic of generalization (via “backbone”) across .
-On the other hand, from aged mice will lack the generalizing backbone scaffold and will instead inefficiently over-recruit cells to represent each association.
+Here, we will study how ensembles in hippocampal CA1 incorporate new components of ongoing experience and compare them between aged and young mice.
+To this end, we will train mice using auditory trace fear conditioning with two conditioned stimuli (CS1 and CS2).
+We will measure CS-locked responses during learning using a newly-developed wireless in vivo calcium imaging microscope (Shuman et al., 2018).
+Previous reports have shown that CA1 ensembles can be divided into a stable “backbone” of cells as well as a plastic population (Grosmark and Buzsáki, 2016; Mau et al., 2018).
+We hypothesize that CA1 ensembles in young mice will exhibit properties characteristic of generalization (via an ensemble “backbone”) across CS1 and CS2.
+On the other hand, ensembles from aged mice will lack the generalizing backbone scaffold and will instead inefficiently over-recruit cells to represent each CS-shock association separately.